-Natural gas plays a key role in Pakistan's energy balance as it currently accounts for more than 50% of the country's primary energy supplies.
+Natural gas plays a key role in Pakistan's energy balance which is currently around 50% of the country's primary energy supplies.
 With accelerating economic growth, the demand for gas is projected to increase sharply and the country's recoverable indigenous gas reserves will be insufficient to meet this demand.
-Gas shortage is therefore expected to emerge by 2010/11, and to increase substantially in the following years, if indigenous supply is not supplemented through imports.
-In order to address the projected shortage, strong emphasis is being laid on importing gas from neighbouring gas-producing countries, through cross-border gas pipelines and also in the form of liquefied natural gas ("LNG").
-It is expected that LNG receiving, storage, re-gasification, and distribution infrastructure, for the distribution and sale of regasified LNG ("RLNG") in the domestic market, will be installed in the near future, and expanded periodically, as necessary.
+Gas shortages have already emerged and shall increase substantially in the following years if indigenous supply is not supplemented through imports.
+In order to address the shortage, strong emphasis is being laid on importing gas from neighbouring gas-producing countries through cross-border gas pipelines and also in the form of liquefied natural gas ("LNG").
+Necessary measures are being taken for installation of LNG receiving, storage, re-gasification facilities and expansion of gas transmission infrastructure, for the distribution and sale of regasified LNG ("RLNG") in the domestic market.